Our blockbuster FTC disclosure awaits here. The following article was last updated on Dec 4, 2025 ...

 A Personalized Motorcycle Training Experience

 As with all MotoVid offerings, Jason's RWS³ motorcycle training course provides one coach for every three riders.
-Their observations are discussed and compared mutually among riders assigned to them, all without judgement.
+Coaches discuss and mutually compare their observations with the riders assigned to them, all without judgment.
 This is a positive, ego-free atmosphere where both riders and coaches come away better than before.

 How "ego-free" is it, you ask?
 [Expand/Collapse]